 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
 The kitchen incorporates base and wall mounted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There are tiled fireplaces located within the living room and sitting room apartment.
+There is a gas living flame fire within the living room apartment.